ndtp/android-testify/README.md

 Testify screenshot tests are built on top of [Android Instrumentation tests](https://developer.android.com/training/testing/unit-testing/instrumented-unit-tests) and so integrate seamlessly with your existing test suites.
 You can run tests and capture screenshots from within Android Studio or using the Gradle command-line tools.
 Testify also works well with most Continuous Integration services.

-You can easily capture screenshots with different resolutions, orientations, API versions and languages by simply configuring different emulators.
+You can easily capture screenshots with different resolutions, orientations, API versions, and languages by simply configuring different emulators.
 Testify natively supports grouping screenshot tests by device characteristics.
-Testify captures a bitmap of your specified View after all layout and draw calls have completed so you know that you're capturing an authentic rendering representative of what your users will see in your final product.
+Testify captures a bitmap of your specified View after all layout and draw calls have been completed so you know that you're capturing an authentic rendering representative of what your users will see in your final product.

 ---